Want to know where to find the best of London’s live comedy, music, opera and dance? Look no further.

 • Rich Mix: for more alternative and off-beat dance (and entertainment in general) Richmix, in Bethnal Green, is the place to go.

-From classical to rock, indie to pop, London hits the right note.
-We’ve listed a few more venues on our Buying tickets page, but here are our top five music destinations.
+From classical to rock, indie to pop, London hits the right note with excellent music destinations.

-• The O2: for the biggest names in music on their world tours, The O2, in North Greenwich, is the place to head to.
+• The O2: for the biggest names in music on their world tours.

 • Royal Albert Hall: you’d be forgiven for thinking that this venue only entertains those with more classical tastes, but if you thought that then think again.